CorpDAO/corpdao.github.io/README.md

 ## What do we do?
 We will search for that answer.
 We will build, and we will learn.

-The current plan is to launch on Polygon, and do a token airdrop to every member of the Dao.
+The current plan is to launch on <a href="https://polygon.technology/">Polygon</a>, and do a token airdrop to every member of the Dao.
 More utility for CORP will be added in the future.

 The airdrop will happen either Jan 16th / or / Jan 31, this decision will be made in dao-votes  voting will close on Jan 10th